Net Worth

 NHL Career

-When Lemieux started with the Pittsburgh Penguins in 1984, they were in financial ruin, having previously declared bankruptcy in 1974.
-However, this didn’t stop Lemieux from becoming a breakout star on the team, earning a spot as the first rookie to be named the All-Star Game’s MVP.
+When Lemieux started with the Pittsburgh Penguins in 1984, the team was in financial ruin, having previously declared bankruptcy in 1974.
+However, this didn’t stop Lemieux from becoming a breakout star on the team, earning a spot as the first rookie to be named MVP of the All-Star Game.

 Despite having to miss seven games in his first season, he still scored 100 points and won the Calder Memorial Trophy as the Rookie of the Year.
 Lemieux continued to play well the next season and finished second behind Wayne Gretzky in points scored.

-However, during the 1989-90 season, Lemieux had to leave a game due to an injury that progressed into a herniated disc that developed into an infection.
-Due to needing back surgery, Lemieux missed 50 games, but when he returned, he scored 16 goals and led the Penguins to their first Stanley Cup title, despite intense back pain.
+However, during the 1989-90 season, Lemieux had to leave a game due to an injury that progressed into a herniated disc, which then developed into an infection.
+Due to needing back surgery, Lemieux missed 50 games.
+However, when he returned, he scored 16 goals and led the Penguins to their first Stanley Cup title, despite enduring intense back pain.

 Injuries and illnesses continued to plague Lemieux when, in 1993, he announced he was diagnosed with Hodgkin lymphoma, which caused him to miss two months of the season.